Text by Olya Karlovich

 In addition, CODESS includes the “Anti-Atlantis” multi-sensory VR installation by The Sensus Communis art team.
 The work is intended to show the landscape of the future, destroyed by the human culture of excess — the effect of “progress”, appropriation of nature as a resource for industrial production with threatening levels of pollution.

-With the help of VR glasses and headphones, visitors of the CODESS exhibition could take an individual yet shared ritualistic journey.
+With the help of VR glasses and headphones, visitors to the CODESS exhibition could take an individual yet shared ritualistic journey.
 They will go through dystopian scenarios that could have been avoided by joining forces to create the world we want to wake up to.

 The CODESS premiere will take place on July 15, 2022.
 Find tickets here.